 - Creativity is all about discovering and learning.
 So experiment without having a specific end goal in mind.
-If it doesn’t work, you would still have learnt something.
+If it doesn’t work, you would still have learned something.
 I have tons of failed craft projects lying around.
-Some of them can never be saved, but everyone of them taught me something.
+Some of them can never be saved, but every one of them taught me something.

 - Give yourself time.
 Time to just “BE” without any expectations.
 I gave myself a weekend and I can feel that it’s not enough.
 It’s too easy for me to slip back into the habit of chasing SEO and working on my laptop butt.
 I’m going to give myself more time.
 So forgive me if I’m a little quiet for the next few weeks.
 I’ll be outside dancing under the stars with my inner child and kissing fur babies.

 What do you do when you feel uninspired and lose your spark?
 I’d really love to hear about it.